MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/01/devtools-109.md

 *  The JavaScript that was running on the page at the time of recording.
 *  Snapshots of the DOM.

 When saving performance profiles, heap snapshots, allocation timelines, or allocation sampling, you can now export a new `.devtools` file format.
-When you then import the `.devtools` file, a new instance of DevTools opens, with the state of your **Console**, **Sources**, and **Elements** tools preserved.
+When you then import the `.devtools` file, a new instance of DevTools opens, with the state of your **Elements**, **Console**, and **Sources** tools preserved.
 These enhanced traces offer a powerful new way to collaborate and share the information in your DevTools.

 To try the enhanced traces feature: